MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read More Here

 Dr Hunt can take you through the process of applying for a Medicare rebate during your consultation once your specific requirements have been established.
 If you’re choosing to reduce the size of your breasts and insert implants, the costs associated with the cosmetic portion of the procedure won’t be covered.

-You can also learn more about possible Medicare & Health Fund coverage, a Breast Reduction mammoplasty Surgery Payment Plan, or the costs for breast reduction surgery on our Surgical Cost & Prices page.
+You can also learn more about possible Medicare & Health Fund coverage, a Breast Reduction mammoplasty Surgery Payment Plan, or the cost of Breast Reduction Surgery on our Surgical Cost & Prices page.

 Take the next step today